seandstewart/typical/mkdocs/usage/index.md

 # The Basics

-`typical` is built around a powerful, high-level functional API whose purpose is to make working with annotations at runtime a breeze for any developer.
+Typical is built around a powerful, high-level functional API whose purpose is to make working with annotations at runtime a breeze for any developer.